changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

     }
 }
 ```
+The exact same function body also lets us prove this new statement.
+The reason
+is that `not(not(x))` and `notNot(x)` are both able to evaluate in each branch
+of the `case` statement when applied to `True` and `False` and after evaluation
+the compiler observes that the results are syntactically identical.

 In the `Refl` branch (which is the only branch), the type checker must unify the
 original type of `xEqualToY` with the new one introduced by `Refl`.
 So in